 - 1 teaspoon extra virgin olive oil (or 2 tablespoon vegetable stock for an oil-free version)

 - 1 medium white or yellow onion (cut into a very fine dice)

 - 1 large clove garlic (minced)

-- 3 tbsp unbleached all purpose flour (for a gluten-free version, use 2 tbsp rice flour)
+- 3 tablespoon unbleached all purpose flour (for a gluten-free version, use 2 tablespoon rice flour)

 - 3-4 cups vegetable stock